Revision Notes for Chapter 4 Globalisation and the Indian Economy Class 10 Economics

 Answer

-• Movements of good, services, investments and technologies across boundaries of country.
+Globalisation is the process of rapid integration or interconnection between countries.• Movements of good, services, investments and technologies across boundaries of country.

 • Movement of people between countries for the purpose of better income, better jobs and better education.